 SM Investment Inc. has major shareholdings in BDO and China Bank.
 BDO is the largest bank in the Philippines in terms of market capitalization and AUM (Asset Under Management).
 China Bank is also one of the most established banks in the country, dating back to 1920.

 A giant company like SM continues to develop ventures and form partnerships.
 Its portfolio includes equity investments in Belle Corporation, 2Go Group, Atlas Mining, Goldilocks, GrabPay, CityMall, Neo Subsidiaries, Neo Associates, and Philippine Urban Living Solutions.

 2. Manuel Villar ($5 Billion)

-Manuel Villar is a self-made billionaire and currently the richest Filipino in 2020 (among the billionaires).
+Manuel Villar is a self-made billionaire and currently the richest Filipino.
 He is the Chairman of Vista Mall, one of the largest mall operators in the Philippines, Vista Land & Landscapes, the largest homebuilder in the country, and AllHome, Philippines’ first one-stop-shop home improvement retailer.